slint-ui/slint/docs/builtin_elements.md

 ##### `LineTo` Sub-element for `Path`

-The `LineTo` sub-element describes a line from the path's current position to the location specified by the `x` and `y` properties.
+The `LineTo` sub-element describes a line from the path´s current position to the location specified by the `x` and `y` properties.

 ###### Properties